name

 Siesta Key's beaches span the full island with distinct characters at each access point.
 Siesta Key Beach (north) is the famous white-sand main beach with the Pavilion and full amenities.
 Crescent Beach (mid-island) is popular for swimming and calmer conditions.
 Turtle Beach (south) is a sea turtle nesting site with a more secluded character.

-Schools & Education
+Schools and Education

 No schools are located directly on the island.
 Siesta Key is served by some of Sarasota County's highest-rated public schools, just across the bridge: